• Skip to primary navigation

 In 2022, the Small nonprofit Peers Accelerating Rural eastern Kentucky (SPARK) Collaborative officially launched.

-Facilitated by the Mountain Association, SPARK is made up of several very small nonprofits who support and learn from each other.
+SPARK is made up of several very small nonprofits who support and learn from each other.
 The goal is to help build each organization’s capacity through peer support, organizational assessment, strategic planning, fundraising and grant writing support, and more.

-Small nonprofits (less than $100,000 annual revenue) based in the Appalachian Kentucky are welcome to join the SPARK Collaborative at any point.
-Though membership is free, there is a required formal membership agreement.
+Small nonprofits (less than $100,000 annual revenue and with their 501c3 status) based in the Appalachian Kentucky are welcome to join the SPARK Collaborative at any point.

-• Access to the SPARK team on the Basecamp platform: Basecamp is an online platform that allows teams & communities to interact and share information.
+• Access to the SPARK team on the Basecamp platform.
+Basecamp is an online platform that allows teams & communities to interact and share information.
 On the platform, participants can access files/resources, online chats with other members and consultants and a calendar listing many grant proposal deadlines.
 Additionally, the member has the option of creating a team on Basecamp for their own organization.

 Interested, but can’t commit to membership?

-Please email Ketaki Bhattacharyya at ketaki@mtassociation.org for more information.
+Contact Donna Daniels at donna@mtassociation.org for more information.

 Current members: